The first step is to contact an Archival Field Officer to discuss your records.

 All accessions are eventually fully arranged and described by professional archivists who prepare finding aids or guides which are made available online.
 The time it takes for this work to be done varies from group to group and depends on a number of factors including the physical condition of the records, formats, access restrictions and size of the collection.

-The State Library recognizes that sensitive material may, at times, be found within collections.
+The State Library recognises that sensitive material may, at times, be found within collections.
 The Archival Field Officer will discuss with the donor the possibility of restricting parts of a collection to protect the privacy of the donor or others.
 However, since our aim is to make records as accessible as possible to the public, we request a future date for releasing sensitive material be documented in the Deed.

 The State Library prefers to receive original material as a donation.
 Donors who wish to keep copies are encouraged to make them before donating the original.
 In the case of formats that are difficult to copy, contact the Archival Field Officer to request the names of suitable commercial businesses.